4hmedHisham/ASU_Cheetah/README.md

 # Steps To try the model

--Open V-rep simulation enviornment in linux and the URDF ending with "With Shoes" inside "Scenes Folder"
+-Open V-rep simulation enviornment in linux and the URDF ending with "With Shoes" inside "Scenes" Folder
  <br />
--Open V2T file in Scripts folder and follow the prompts
+-Open V2T file in "Scripts" folder and follow the prompts